A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Numerical experiments

-\begin{remark} We should note that due to the precision limitations of the \texttt{float64} data type in the NumPy library, the $L^2$ norm of the jump of $c_h$ cannot decrease below a certain threshold.
-Consequently, the estimator $\tilde{E}_1[c_h, \rho_h]$ and thus $E_{R_\rho}$ exhibit a deterioration of the EOC for $k=2$ beyond a certain refinement level as round-off errors start to dominate, see Table \ref{tab:2nd_order_Es_tilde}.
-Indeed, the squared jump of $c_h$ is bounded from below by $10^{-16}$, corresponding to the machine epsilon for \texttt{float64} in NumPy, i.e. $2.22 \times 10^{-16}$. \end{remark}
+\begin{remark} [Round-off errors] Considering the precision limitations of the \texttt{float64} data type in NumPy, we observe that the $L^2$ norm of the jump of $\{c_h^n\}_{n=0}^N$ cannot decrease below a certain threshold.
+Specifically, the squared jump of $\{c_h^n\}_{n=0}^N$ is constrained to a minimum of $10^{-16}$, which aligns with the machine epsilon of \texttt{float64} in NumPy, approximately $2.22 \times 10^{-16}$.
+As a result, the estimator $\tilde{E}_1[\bar{c}^{\tau}, \bar{\rho}^{\tau}]$ and subsequently $E_{R^{\xi}}$ experience a decline of the EOC due to round-off errors; see the row $i=8$ of Table \ref{tab:2nd_order_Es_tilde}. \end{remark}

+Thus the full error estimator is expected to scale with order $h^k+\tau$ as long as the exact solution is sufficiently smooth and round-off errors do not dominate.

+\paragraph{Funding} J.G. is grateful for financial support by the German Science Foundation (DFG) via grant TRR 154 (\emph{Mathematical modelling, simulation and optimization using the example of gas networks}), project C05.
+The work of J.G. is also supported by the Graduate School CE within Computational Engineering at Technische Universität Darmstadt.
+K. Kwon was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1A4A1018190, 2021R1C1C1011867).